Complete Guide to Construction Project Management Supremacy

 Advantages of Time and Material Contracts

-These types of contracts are really agile, as the customer reimburses the contractor the cost of the materials and pays with an hourly wage.
+These types of contracts are really agile, as the customer reimburses the contractor the cost of the materials and pays an hourly wage.
 This means all the unexpected delays, roadblocks, and changes will be covered.

 Also, Time and Material Contracts set easy rules for negotiations between both sides.
 For example, you can easily decide on the hourly wage and which materials will be covered.